Ewan McGregor: Film and television

 In 2017, he reprised his role as Mark Renton in T2 Trainspotting.
-McGregor played Lumière (originally voiced by Jerry Orbach in the 1991 animated film) in the live-action adaptation of Disney's Beauty and the Beast, directed by Bill Condon, with an ensemble cast featuring Emma Watson and Dan Stevens in leading roles, alongside Luke Evans, Kevin Kline, Josh Gad, Stanley Tucci, Ian McKellen, and Emma Thompson.
+McGregor played and voiced Lumière (originally voiced by Jerry Orbach in the 1991 animated film) in the live-action adaptation of Disney's Beauty and the Beast, directed by Bill Condon, with an ensemble cast featuring Emma Watson and Dan Stevens in leading roles, alongside Luke Evans, Kevin Kline, Josh Gad, Stanley Tucci, Ian McKellen, and Emma Thompson.
 Filming began in May 2015 at Shepperton Studios in London, and the movie was released in March 2017.
 He then starred in FX anthology series in the third season of Fargo (both 2017), which garnered him a Golden Globe Award for Best Actor – Miniseries or Television Film for his dual performance of Emmit Stussy and Ray Stussy at the 75th Golden Globe Awards.
 In 2018, McGregor starred as the adult version of the titular character in Christopher Robin, a live-action adaptation of Disney's Winnie the Pooh franchise directed by Marc Forster and starred alongside Hayley Atwell.

 In 2019, McGregor starred as the older Danny Torrance in Doctor Sleep, the film adaptation of Stephen King's novel of the same name.
 In 2020, he appeared opposite Margot Robbie in Warner Bros.'
 DC Comics film Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn), directed by Cathy Yan, as the main villain Roman Sionis / Black Mask.

 On 23 August 2019, Lucasfilm announced that McGregor would reprise his role as Obi-Wan Kenobi in a new Star Wars television series, which was released on Disney+ in 2022.

 In 2021, McGregor played the American fashion designer Halston in the eponymously titled miniseries for Netflix, based on the candid biography Simply Halston by journalist Steven Gaines.
 McGregor was also billed as executive producer, jointly with Ryan Murphy.

 In 2022, McGregor voiced Sebastián J. Cricket, the conscience and narrator, in Pinocchio.
 The film was directed by Guillermo del Toro and premiered on Netflix.

 In September 2024, McGregor received his star on the Hollywood Walk of Fame.
+In 2026, he had a starring role as Greg Platt in the science fiction survival film The End of Oak Street.